 Anyone who has sat on an e-bike knows the feeling: you pedal energetically and the bike accelerates powerfully, you easily reach 25 km/h – and then suddenly ride into sticky mud.
 At least that’s how it feels.
 At this speed a legal limit is reached and the bike turns off the juice.
-Sometimes this is pretty annoying, as the bike could do more.
-We’ve researched for you how to get round this restriction, and what you need to observe if doing so.
+Sometimes this is pretty annoying, but tuning your e-bike is not as harmless as it seems.

 Basic principle of e-tuning

 An e-bike constantly monitors its speed and how powerfully the rider is pedalling.
 Using this information, it decides on how much drive to deliver.
 When the bike reaches the legally defined speed limit of 25 km/h, the motor support is deactivated.
 With the right fitness or gradient, the bike can of course still go faster, just without motor drive.
 If motor assistance above 25 km/h is desired, then the system must be made to think the current speed is slower than it actually is.
 Most tuning options are based on this point.
 A small electronic device is installed between the wheel magnet sensor and the computer unit, which calculates the speed.
 This device manipulates the electrical impulses from the magnet, and the computer then calculates these falsified signals into a slower current speed.
 As a consequence, the drive is not deactivated even though the bike is actually moving much faster than 25 km/h.

 Many e-bikers assume that by installing an e-tuning kit, they get a more powerful motor which allows them to accelerate faster.
 However, this is not the case.
 The tune doesn’t increase the performance of the drive unit; it just artificially circumnavigates the legal 25 km/h limit.
 Up to this speed no change is achieved, so handling on steep ascents remains exactly the same.

 Increased loads for motor and battery